Dev-Shivam-05/MQ_BT_Shivam/README.md

 If you enjoy these demos or find them useful:
 - ⭐ **Star** this repo to show your support
-- 📨 **Follow** my GitHub for more UI experiments
+- 📨 **Follow** my GitHub for more UI experiment's
 - 💬 **Share** your feedback or ideas in an issue

-> _“Responsive design isn’t just a technique, it’s a commitment to every user.”_ – Shivu
+> _“Responsive design isn’t just a technique, it’s a commitment to every user.”_ – Shivam Bhadoriya

 Happy coding! 🚀✨